 But what about what’s lurking below the surface?

 There is always moisture in the concrete slab.
 If the concrete is new, it may not have had enough time to cure and dry.
 If the concrete is old, some of the damage you cleaned away could have been a sign of a bigger issue: excess moisture.
 Signs like salt deposits or efflorescence could all be due to moisture issues.

 How does your surface prep take care of excess moisture in the concrete substrate?

-Concrete holds most of its moisture below the surface and that’s the moisture that can kill your work.
+Concrete holds most of its moisture below the surface, and that’s the moisture that can kill your work.
 The only concrete moisture test that gets below the surface is an in-situ relative humidity (RH) test.
-Consequently, measuring the concrete moisture below the substrate surface with an RH test needs to be part of your surface prep routine.
+Consequently, measuring the concrete moisture below the substrate surface with an RH test must be part of your surface prep routine.